ppliatniou/datastorage/README.md

 ![Process diagram](docs/img/animal_process.JPG)

-This diagram shows how some huge event about new animal that contains thousand of fields goes to central storage, let say that's central animal ministry :D And after some pipeline-process is connected to this worker and filtering and preparing the data by two types of animal - dogs and cats and selects important attributes for those animal species.
-After filtration this worker stores the prepared data to separated storages for this two types.
-And this project helps to operate such storages.
+This diagram shows how some data broker is getting too many unstructured items about new animal that contain thousand of fields.
+Let say that's central animal ministry :D And after some worker is reading all those items and filtering and preparing the data by two types of animal - dogs and cats and selects important attributes for those animal species.
+After filtration this worker stores the prepared data to separated storages for this two types. **And this project helps to operate such storages.** All those two storages can get new or updated information from other sources, and also have too many consumers.

 # Requirements